A look back in IPO: Microsoft, the software success

 Its shares, offered at $21 on March 13, zoomed to $35.50 on the over-the-counter market before settling back to a recent $31.25.
 Microsoft and its shareholders raised $61 million.
 The biggest winner was William H. Gates III, the company’s co-founder and chairman.
 He got only $1.6 million for the shares he sold, but going public put a market value of $350 million on the 45% stake he retains.

-Just using Fortune’s rough math, 45 percent of some whole worth $350 implies that the full canoe is worth around $777 million.
+Just using Fortune’s rough math, 45 percent of some whole worth $350 million implies that the full canoe is worth around $777 million.
 At that sort of multiple, Snap wouldn’t be able to afford a Snapple.

 Afters and laters